hashicorp/katakoda/consul-terraform-sync-intro/intro.md

 Specifically, you will:

+- Deploy a contanierized Consul datacenter with Docker
-- Check datacenter nodes and services
+- Check the health of the datacenter nodes and services
 - Install Consul-Terraform-Sync
 - Configure Consul-Terraform-Sync
-- Inspect Consul-Terraform-Sync configuration
+- Review the Consul-Terraform-Sync configuration
 - Run Consul-Terraform-Sync
-- Verify services data retrieved from Consul catalog
+- Verify services data retrieved from the Consul catalog
-- Use the `/status` API to get information on task runs
+- Use the `/status` API to get information on the task run
 - Change a service definition
 - Verify Consul-Terraform-Sync intercepts the change